Disclosure Document Update Season

 - notify franchisees, in writing, whether the franchisor intends to extend the franchise agreement or enter into a new franchise agreement at the end of a franchise agreement (clause 18).

-On 2 September 2021 the Treasury Laws Amendment (2021 Measures No. 6) 6 Act 2021 (Cth) was passed by the Federal Parliament.
-This Act includes provisions to amend section 51AE(2) of the Competition and Consumer Act 2010 (Cth) (the Act under which the Code is made) to allow the Code to be amended to allow for civil penalty provisions imposing the following penalties:
+On 2 September 2021 the Treasury Laws Amendment (2021 Measures No. 6) 6 Act 2021 (Cth) was passed by the Federal Parliament and has introduced civil penalty provisions to the Code as follows:

 - $10 million;